Check out a list of our most frequently asked questions

 What about children (UNDER 18)?

-Children under 10 years old are free with a full paying adult.
+Children under 10 years old are free with a full paying adult and under 16's will receive a reduced price per single uplift run.

 All under 18 years old require a guardian to sign their acceptance of risk form